oelin/flare/README.md

 ## Playlists

 At the core of Flare, are *playlists*.
-These are lightweight YAML files which hold the locations of stream chunks and other metadata.
+These are lightweight YAML files which store the locations of stream chunks and other metadata.
 Playlists have the following structure:

 ```yaml
 <Stream 0 Name>: